 Almost every writer I’ve read about sacrificed to pursue their work.
 They rose early or worked late into the night and they wrote because they had to and not just when they felt the hand of inspiration.

 Like many famous journal writers, Virginia Woolf kept hers with a pencil and paper.
 She recorded entries every morning until the early afternoon.

 She wrote about her routine, her ordinary moments:

 “I generally write with heat and ease till 12.30 and thus do my two pages.
 So it will be done, written over that is, in 3 weeks, I forecast from today”

 Cheever bemoans his lack of discipline throughout his journals.

 However, in an entry written shortly before his death in 1982, he recognises he possessed this essential and departing personal strength that comes with adhering to a writing routine.

 “I have climbed from a bed on the second floor to reach this typewriter.
 This was an achievement.
 I do not understand what has happened to the discipline, or character, that has brought me here for so many years,” he writes.

-2. Journaling Documents Your Hobbies and Side-interests
+2. Journaling Documents Your Life

 Yes, discipline is important, but not at the cost of day-to-day life.